tiao051/BigData-WeatherForecast/README.md

 - Zookeeper (port 2181)
 - Kafka (port 9092)
 - MongoDB (port 27017)
+- HDFS NameNode (ports 9870, 9000) + 3 DataNodes
 - Web Application (port 5000)

+**Note on HDFS:** The system includes a full HDFS cluster for demonstration.
+However, ML models are loaded from the local filesystem (`USE_HDFS=false` in `.env`) to avoid checksum errors that can occur when copying Spark ML models to HDFS.
+The HDFS infrastructure, initialization scripts (`scripts/init_hdfs.ps1`, `scripts/deploy_models.ps1`), and related code are maintained to demonstrate HDFS integration capabilities.

-Access the web interface at: `http://localhost:5000`
+Access the web interface at: `http://localhost:5000` Access HDFS Web UI at: `http://localhost:9870`

 **Step 3: Start the Producer (Data Streaming)**